DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Experiments

 \subsubsection{Datasets}

-To ensure comprehensive and fair comparisons across different models, 1) we perform experiments on eight common multivariate forecasting datasets (ETT with 4 subsets, Weather, Exchange, Electricity, and Traffic).
+To ensure comprehensive and fair comparisons across different models, 1) we conduct experiments on 12 real-world datasets that satisfy the TSF-X conditions, including 5 EPF~\cite{EPF,wang2024timexer} datasets and 7 datasets we sourced ourselves.
+The future exogenous variables in these datasets are either approximately known or highly accurate.
+2) Following TimeXer~\cite{wang2024timexer} and CrossLinear~\cite{zhou2025crosslinear}, we also perform experiments on eight common multivariate forecasting datasets (ETT with 4 subsets, Weather, Exchange, Electricity, and Traffic).
 Notably, although the future exogenous variables in these datasets are not known, we conduct vanilla forecasting with exogenous variables by treating the last dimension of the multivariate data as the endogenous series and the remaining dimensions as exogenous variables.
-2) Additionally, we conduct experiments on 12 real-world datasets that satisfy the TSF-X conditions, including 5 EPF~\cite{EPF,wang2024timexer} datasets and 7 datasets we sourced ourselves.
-The future exogenous variables in these datasets are either approximately known or highly accurate.
-More details about the datasets are provided in Appendix~\ref{Appendix_Datasets}, Table~\ref{Multivariate datasets}.
+Due to space limitations, the experimental results for this part are provided in Tables~\ref{tab: ETT Forecasting without Future Exogenous Variables} and~\ref{tab: ETT Forecasting with Future Exogenous Variables} of the appendix.
+More details about the datasets are provided in Table~\ref{Multivariate datasets}.